-Welcome to my family history site, which is devoted to the genealogy and family history information of The Jamisons of Antrim, Northern Ireland, specifically those who can trace their genealogy back to North Antrim in the early 1800’s, especially the Bushmills and Giants Causeway areas, and to my great-grandfather William McDowell Jamison’s family.
+Welcome to my family history site for the genealogy and family history of The Jamisons of North Antrim, Northern Ireland, especially the Bushmills and Giants Causeway areas, and to my great-grandfather William McDowell Jamison’s family.

 The Jamisons were a large family and have spread across Great Britain (particularly Scotland and England) and beyond to Canada and the United States.

 The Jamisons were probably part of the Protestant Scottish lowland migration to Northern Ireland during the seventeenth and eighteenth centuries.
 More recently, the Jamisons were based throughout Belfast for much of the mid 20th century, so if you are an Ulster or Scottish Jamison and suspect we may be related, please feel free to contact us.

 Have a look at this interesting blog entry from NALIL on the Jamisons of Giant’s Causeway – this is the story that led us to a picture of my generation of Jamison’s great grandfather, William McDowell Jamison.